JMSDOnline/vstacklet/docs/setup/vstacklet-server-stack.sh.md

 notes:
 - this function is only called under the following conditions:
-  - the option `-wordpress` is used directly
+  - the option `-wp` is used directly
 - this function will install wordpress and configure the database.
 - wordpress is an active build option and requires active intput from the user (for now). these arguments are: